JoschaMiddendorf/fhem-docker/README.md

 The user credentials for the first WEB Device in your FHEM config.
 Without that the Healthcheck will show Unhealthy if you use basic auth in FHEM!

     -e HEALTHCHECKCREDENTIALS=user:password
+    "configDB"
+The ConfigType you want to use, default is "/opt/fhem/fhem.cfg" use "configDB" if you want to start FHEM with ConfigDB instead of fhem.cfg file!

+    -e CONFIGTYPE=configDB
 ___
 ### Advices:
-#### Keep the folowing lines in your config files or add them if you are migrating from an existing config.
+#### Keep the folowing lines in your configuration or add them if you are migrating from an existing config.

     attr global logfile /opt/fhem/log/fhem-%Y-%m.log
     attr global modpath /opt/fhem